 One can attend Meetups by joining groups or can even conduct Meetups by starting his/her own Meetup group and inviting people to join it.
-Currently, Meetup consists of 15.92 mllion members from 196 countries and on average 315,827 Meetups are held monthly.
+Currently, Meetup consists of 15.92 million members from 196 countries and on average, 315,827 Meetups are held monthly.

 NetParty is basically a social network for young professionals from around the globe.
 Currently, there are around 200,000 members who have joined NetParty and it is growing on a daily basis.
 If LinkedIn is a bit too formal and boring for you, it is the perfect place for you to expand your professional network while having fun.

 The company has many branches throughout North America and Europe and basically sets up high-end parties for its members, so that young professionals can meet each other in a more relaxed setting.
 One can simply join NetParty by signing up at their website.
-Other sorts of information that you can expect to see on the website is a list of upcoming events, tickets and help about transportation or other directions.
+Other sorts of information that you can expect to see on the website is a list of upcoming events, tickets and help with transportation or other directions.

 If you’re a Facebook user, you may have heard of BranchOut.
 BranchOut deems itself the world’s leading professional network with more than 800 million searchable profiles.